remnrem/luna-doc/docs/ref/freezes.md

 Note that only numeric values are included in the cache here.

-For the `SPINDLES` example, the `cache-peaks` option generates a integer cache:
+For the `SPINDLES` example, the `cache-peaks` option generates an integer cache:
 ```
 luna s.lst -o out.db -s 'MASK ifnot=N2 & RE & SPINDLES sig=C3 cache-peaks=p1 & CACHE dump int=p1 '
 ```